Is Blockchain Hiring Actually Recovering in 2026? A Reality Check for Job Seekers

 This is not a broad, easy-growth phase.

-Recovery happened — but it came with stricter filters
+Recovery is happening — but with stricter filters

 When people hear “market recovery,” they often imagine expansion: